jonathanort/hotspot-manufacturers/lora.md

 ## Budget & Capital (required)

-* How many of these are you hoping to make and sell?
-* How much money will be required up-front?
-How much money do you have on-hand, and how much do you have access to?
-What is your plan for additional financing if required?
-This is the second biggest risk in new hardware ventures -- getting almost over the line and then running out of cash.
+We intend to produce 10 000 units upfront and after that another 5 000 units per week to keep up with demand.

 ## Risks & Challenges (required)

-Please tell us about some of the challenges that would prevent these products from becoming a reality, and how you might address them.
+The biggest challend for us is manufacturing of SX1303 and availability of Raspberry PI.

+We plan to order 40% more than we need, and in that way we think we'll overcome this challenge.

 ## Other information (required)

-* Contact info (* required) -
-* Twitter profile -
-* Facebook profile -
-* Other social profiles -
-* Website -
+* Website joinlora.com
-* Payment methods available -
+* Payment methods available All major credit cards, and soon HNT
-* Regions covered / shipped to -
+* Regions covered / shipped to - EU countries